Community Intervention Programmes at Karnataka

 The community intervention program in Thirthahalli taluk, Shivamogga district (Community Intervention Psychotic Disorders, CoInPsyD) was started in June 2005 with research grants under the National Mental Health Program awarded to Dr. B N Gangadhar, Professor of Psychiatry, NIMHANS.

-Since then our team from NIMHANS and Dr. U Arunachala, a private psychiatrist practicing in Thirthahalli has been examining clinically relevant research questions among these representative, community-dwelling schizophrenia patients: these include, studies on course and outcome, disability, age at onset, metabolic syndrome, work functioning, family burden, substance use and tardive dyskinesia.
+Since then, our team from NIMHANS and Dr. U Arunachala, a private psychiatrist practicing in Thirthahalli has been examining clinically relevant research questions among this representative, community-dwelling schizophrenia patients: these include, studies on course and outcome, disability, age at onset, metabolic syndrome, work functioning, family burden, substance use and tardive dyskinesia.

 Though our research is focused on schizophrenia patients, for every patient with schizophrenia, the team has provided clinical services to four or five patients with various other disorders such as bipolar disorder, recurrent depressive disorders, alcohol use disorders, dysthymia, anxiety disorders, mental retardation, specific learning disabilities, etc., and neurological disorders like epilepsy, migraine, etc. Enhancing the community’s awareness about mental illnesses was an expected byproduct of our efforts.
 We have written newspaper articles on psychiatric disorders.
 Other community service activities that our team has engaged in Thirthahalli are to conduct a ‘disability’ camp and conducting interaction programs with community leaders in Thirthahalli focusing on the burden and disability caused by severe mental disorders and the role that communities could play in reducing these disabilities.
 During the camp, disability certificates were issued to 230 persons with mental retardation.
 A significant academic activity that the team accomplished was the state-level Continuing Medical Education (CME) program for psychiatry post-graduate students in Kavishaila of Thirthahalli Taluk in December 2010.